GeoscienceAustralia/vaws/docs/source/ch03_input.rst

     type_name, string, "name of connection type"
-    zone_loc, integer, "zone name corresponding to connection location" section, integer, "index of section in which damage distribution occurs" coords, float, "comma separated values of x, y coordinates for plotting purpose.
-Provide 4 sets of x, y coordinates for a rectangular shape."
+    zone_loc, integer, "zone name corresponding to connection location" section, integer, "index of section in which damage distribution occurs" coords, float, "comma separated values of x, y coordinates for plotting purpose. e.g., 4 sets for a rectangular shape, 3 sets for a triangular shape."

 .. _zones.csv_section: